 » Over 226 students attended the fall Career Fair and Graduate and Professional Schools Day.
 The fair was part of Career Week, a Career Services program that offers personal and professional development opportunities in the form of workshops and a career fair over the course of a week.
 Workshops such as “Navigating the Job Search,” “Rock Your Resume,” “Writing a Memorable Cover Letter” and others were featured.

 » More than 300 students attended a First Floor Open House in the Morgan University Center.
-The open house was a collaboration to increase awareness of the services and opportunities offered by the Adult, Nontraditional & Transfer Student Center; Student Publications; Auxiliary Services; Military Student Center; Office of Disability Services; APSU Post Office and Student Government Association.
+The open house was a collaboration to increase awareness of the services and opportunities offered by the Adult, Nontraditional & Transfer Student Center; Student Publications; Auxiliary Services; Military Student Center; Office of Student Disability Resource Center; APSU Post Office and Student Government Association.

 » Through the Center for Service-Learning & Community Engagement, geology major David Woods completed a summer 2017 community engagement research fellowship (CERF) where he completed tree inventory cataloging and taking measurements of several hundred trees on campus.
 The CSLCE selects a student undergraduate research project every summer.
 The experience includes a faculty mentor and the requirement that the research must support, educate and enhance a community and be presented at a conference.
 Woods presented at the Tennessee Experiential Learning Conference in the fall.